TommasoMenghini/DPM-Models-for-Clustering/simulation.md

 Generating the Simulated Dataset
 ================

-In the simulation study we decided to generate 300 observation from a **trivariate Gaussian mixture** of **5 components**.
+In the simulation study we decided to generate 300 observations from a **trivariate Gaussian mixture** of **5 components**.
 In the following table the means and variances of the components are shown:

 <div align="center">